how to dry clothes without dryer

 Find a space you’re happy to hang your laundry up and open the window just a tiny bit as this will help the evaporation from the damp clothes to escape.
 In fact, many homes experience condensation and steamy windows in winter due to warmth inside the home, so, it’s best practice to keep your windows open a little bit in winter to stop mould forming anyway.

-If you need your clothes to dry quickly, the curtain rail is a great hack to try.
+If you need your clothes to dry quickly, the curtain rail is a great hack to try and make an indoor washing line.

 Not only will this lead to less creasing but the sunlight from outdoors can help to speed up the drying time, especially if you’ve opened the window slightly.
 This is a great way to speed things up, but don’t rely on it if you need something dry urgently, as it could still take a few hours to be fully dry.